ppokhrel1/waves/README.md

 # waves

-To use the accurate data, please download it from CDIP website.
+To use the recent data, please download it from CDIP website.

 Save the data at thredds.cdip.ucsd.edu/thredds/fileServer/cdip/archive/ .
 \n